Mirko Tobias Schäfer

 Mirko Tobias Schäfer is a media scholar at Utrecht University.
-He is an Associate Professor at the Department for Information & Computer Sciences and Science Lead of the Utrecht Data School.
+He is an Associate Professor for AI, Data & Society at the Department for Information & Computing Sciences and the Sciences Lead of the Data School.

 Biography

-Schäfer studied theater, media and communication studies at the University of Vienna and digital culture at Utrecht University.
+Schäfer studied theater and media studies and communication science at the University of Vienna and digital culture at Utrecht University.
 He obtained a Ph.D. in 2008 at Utrecht University.
-Schäfer's research revolves around technology and how they transform society.
-He publishes on digital culture, cultural theory and new media.
-In 2011 he was awarded a fellowship at the University of Applied Arts Vienna.
-He has been a research fellow at the University of Applied Arts Vienna, postdoctoral fellow at the Centre for Humanities at Utrecht University and a Mercator Research Fellow at the NRW School of Governance.
-In 2022 he was appointed visiting professor at the University of Helsinki.
+Schäfer's research revolves around (digital) technology, and how it transform society.
+He publishes on digital culture, cultural theory, new media, big data, and artificial intelligence.
+In 2011 he was awarded a fellowship at the University of Applied Arts Vienna to study technology use and epistemic practices in art.
+He has been postdoctoral fellow at the Centre for Humanities at Utrecht University under Rosi Braidotti and a Mercator Research Fellow at the NRW School of Governance.
+From 2022 to 2025 he was appointed visiting professor at the University of Helsinki.
+Schäfer also serves on the Advisory Council Analytics of the Ministry of Finance (Netherlands).

 Research activity

-Schäfer conducted research on hacker communities, user participation and their impact on cultural industries.
+Schäfer investigates the transformational impact of artificial intelligence and data practices on the public sphere and public management.
+Earlier, Schäfer conducted research on hacker communities, user participation and their impact on cultural industries.

 In stark contrast to the general field of new media studies his research on participatory culture provides a critical deconstruction of user participation.
 Coining the term of an extended culture industry he builds upon the cultural critique of the Frankfurt School, most notably Adorno and Horkheimer.
 Developing the concept of an extended culture industry, Schäfer could show to what extent appropriation of design by users is embedded into corporate production.
 Through distinguishing user participation into explicit participation and implicit participation, Schäfer delivers a terminology to separate conscious and active user engagement from user activities that are channeled by user interface design.

 Schäfer's contribution to the field of participatory culture was his distinction of implicit and explicit participation.
 Explicit participation refers to the conscious activities of cultural production and social interaction as it has been covered by Henry Jenkins in his work on fan culture.
 Implicit participation refers to the subtle ways of channeling user activities through interface design.
 Schäfer considers strategies of implicit participation as key aspect in popular social media application He argues that media practices that had been developed in using the world wide web, now are implemented in easy to use interfaces and new business models.
 Schäfer's analysis of participatory culture depicts an accurate "shift within the commercial media industries to embrace certain conceptions of the fan as an idealized consumer of transmedia entertainment."

 In his analysis, Schäfer focused on the role of user interface design, platform governance and methods of controlling and channeling user activities.